yorkulibraries/vagrant-papyrus/README.md

 Papyrus can search Worldcat and Alma/PrimoVE for bibliographic records.
 To make this work, you will need API keys for each of these services.

-You can create a file with the search API keys (see vars/api_keys.yml for example), then run the following to set them in the Papyrus database.
+You can create a file with the search API keys (see vars/api_keys.yml for example), then run the playbook set_api_keys.yml to set them in the Papyrus database.

 Note you must specify the rails_env variable to be the same as the one you have provisioned the box with.

-If the file is encrypted, you will need to specify the password.
-For example, at YUL you will run the following:
+If the file is encrypted, you will need to specify the Ansible Vault password.
+For example, at YUL, the file vars/yul_keys.yml is encrypted, you will run the following:

 ```
 ansible-playbook set_api_keys.yml -e"app=papyrus rails_env=development apikeys=vars/yul_keys.yml" --ask-vault-pass